maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 ### vSRX Series and VMware NSX integration
 + You can add the vSRX virtual firewall as a security element in the VMware NSX environment.
 + **???**

+### Junos Space application
++ Network Director
++ **Feedback : Juniper provides a single pane-of-glass management solution with Junos Space Network Director, which manages both physical and virtual networking environments while integrating with management tools from Vmware.
+When virtual machines move from one location in the data center to another, Network Director is immediately aware of this change.
+In this way, a network administrator can now change the VLAN configurations on the virtual and physical switches.**

+### Compute Hypervisor
++ ESXi
++ KVM
++ **Feedback : Typically, the servers running Contrail components are using the Linux operating system and a KVM hypervisor.
+As of Contrail Release 2.0 and greater, limited capability is provided for extending the Contrail compute node functionality to servers running the VMware ESXi virtualization platform.**

+### Opensource Management Framework
++ OVSDB
++ **Feedback : Some Juniper Networks devices support Virtual Extensible LAN (VXLAN) and the Open vSwitch Database (OVSDB) management protocol.
+Support for VXLAN and OVSDB enables the Juniper Networks devices in a physical network to be integrated into a virtual network.**

+### Deploying vSRX
++ Junos Space Security Director
++ VMware NSX Manager
++ **Feedback : The vSRX VM is deployed in conjunction with Juniper Networks Junos Space Security Director and VMware NSX Manager.**

+### SDN Type
++ OpenFlow-based SDN
++ **Feedback : While the definition of SDN has been stretched over time, the original concept and its implementations based on the OpenFlow protocol remain.
+Often referred to as “Classic” or “Pure” SDN, the idea is to strip SDN down to its simplest form: the total separation of control and forwarding planes.
+The control plane is centralized in the SDN controller, while the forwarding plane remains distributed in a simplified forwarding element.**

+### Contrail
++ private cloud networking
++ Network Functions Virtualization
++ **Feedback : Contrail, and the open source release of OpenContrail, is an open source SDN controller that integrates with OpenStack.
+It uses APIs to interact with the native OpenStack components, and places a Juniper Networks virtual router on each host in the network.
+The virtual router serves as the end point for the network overlay tunnels that interconnect physical hosts, and that connect physical hosts to gateway devices.**

+## SDN WAN

+### NorthStar Controller
++ PCEP
++ **Feedback : Juniper Networks® NorthStar Controller is based on the Path Computation Element (PCE)architecture as defined in RFC 5440.
+It specifically leverages the “active stateful PCE” concept, which enables it to learn about the network and LSP path state via the Path Computation Element Protocol (PCEP) by communication with a client-side component present in the network devices themselves.
+The client is referred to as a Path Computation Client (PCC).**
++ RSVP-TE
++ **Feedback : The path setup is performed through RSVP-TE signaling, which is enabled in the network and allows labels to be assigned from an ingress router to the egress router.**